jessci-aws/CMRESHandler2/README.rst

  - auth_details: When CMRESHandler.AuthType.BASIC_AUTH is used this argument must contain a tuple of string with the user and password that will be used to authenticate against the Elasticsearch servers, for example ('User','Password')
  - aws_access_key: When ``CMRESHandler.AuthType.AWS_SIGNED_AUTH`` is used this argument must contain the AWS key id of the  the AWS IAM user
  - aws_secret_key: When ``CMRESHandler.AuthType.AWS_SIGNED_AUTH`` is used this argument must contain the AWS secret key of the  the AWS IAM user
+ - aws_session_token: When ``CMRESHandler.AuthType.AWS_SIGNED_AUTH`` is used this argument must contain the AWS session token of the  the AWS IAM user
  - aws_region: When ``CMRESHandler.AuthType.AWS_SIGNED_AUTH`` is used this argument must contain the AWS region of the  the AWS Elasticsearch servers, for example ``'us-east'``
  - use_ssl: A boolean that defines if the communications should use SSL encrypted communication
  - verify_ssl: A boolean that defines if the SSL certificates are validated or not